Exploring whether being a furry is a sin with the Christian Furry Fellowship’s biblical approach

 Community Dynamics

-The CFF is a tight-knit community, aged 17–35, with members meeting at conventions like one in Toronto.
+The CFF is a tight-knit community, with members meeting at conventions.
 Professionals, including doctors and students, discuss topics like medical ethics.
-Steph called the CFF the “best Christian Discord” she’d encountered, surpassing traditional servers in doctrinal clarity and support.
+The CFF has been described as one of the best Christian Discord communities, surpassing traditional servers in doctrinal clarity and support.
 Non-furries, including atheists, stay due to the welcoming atmosphere, showing that furry culture can foster Christian community.

 Addressing Misconceptions About Furries